-Rental or purchase of a breast pump is covered at 100% of contracted rate, through a DME Network Provider or purchase through a Non-Network Provider is covered up to \$700 of billed charges.
-Coverage excludes any additional fees such as credit card fees, layaway fees, etc. Any breast pump purchased or rented through a Non-Network Provider will require you to pay upfront and submit a claim form for reimbursement, along with the original receipt, identifying product purchased as a breast pump.
+Tier 3 claims will only be made for the total purchase or rental price of the breast pump after purchase/delivery.
+For Tier 3 claims, no interim payments or partial services will be paid.
+Coverage excludes any additional fees such as credit card fees, layaway fees, etc. Any breast pump purchased or rented through a Tier 3 provider will require you to pay upfront and submit a claim form for reimbursement, along with the original receipt, identifying product purchased as a breast pump.

-Breast pumps are limited to one (1) per Calendar Year, unless the Plan receives written medical necessity justification from your Physician.
+Regardless of provider Tier level, all breast pumps are limited to one (1) per Calendar Year, unless the Plan receives written medical necessity justification from your Physician.

-Network Provider Non-Network Provider Limited to one (1) pum oump per Calendar Year Breast Pump Plan pays 100% Plan pays up to \$700 of billed charges Breast Pump Supplies Plan pays 100% Plan pays up to \$700 of billed charges
+TIER 1 TIER 2 TIER 3 Network Providers (see "Definitions - Tier 1") Anthem Blue Cross Prudent Buyer/BlueCard® Providers Non-Network Providers Lim ited to one (1) pump per Calendar Year Breast Pumps Plan pays 100% of contracted rate Plan pays billed charges, up to the greater of 100% of UCR or \$700 Breast Pump Supplies Plan pays 100% of contracted rate Plan pays billed charges, up to the greater of 100% of UCR or \$700